bs-community/blessing-skin-server/README_EN.md

 Blessing Skin supports multiple languages, while currently supporting English, Simplified Chinese and Spanish.

-Of course, you can add your own language.
-Please check [Add other language [i18n]](https://blessing.netlify.app/i18n.html) (Simplified Chinese only).

 If you are willing to contribute your translation, welcome to join [our Crowdin project](https://crowdin.com/project/blessing-skin).

 ## Report Bugs